commonsense/conceptnet-numberbatch/README.md

 If you build on this data, you should cite it.
 Here is a straightforward citation:

-> Robert Speer, Joshua Chin, and Catherine Havasi (2017).
+> Robyn Speer, Joshua Chin, and Catherine Havasi (2017).
 "ConceptNet 5.5: An Open Multilingual Graph of General Knowledge."
 In proceedings of AAAI 2017.

 In BibTeX form, the citation is:

     @paper{speer2017conceptnet,
-        author = {Robert Speer and Joshua Chin and Catherine Havasi}, title = {ConceptNet 5.5: An Open Multilingual Graph of General Knowledge}, conference = {AAAI Conference on Artificial Intelligence}, year = {2017},
+        author = {Robyn Speer and Joshua Chin and Catherine Havasi}, title = {ConceptNet 5.5: An Open Multilingual Graph of General Knowledge}, conference = {AAAI Conference on Artificial Intelligence}, year = {2017},